Tanlg95/SQL_problem_solve/README.md

 📊 Some SQL problems cases

-🪩3 levels: hard, medium, easy.
+🪩3 levels: hard ( 10 questions ), medium ( 3 questions ), easy ( not yet ).

-📃You can find the questions in the attached word file.
+📃You can find the questions in the attached word file ( Question folder ).

-🔓You can solve those questions yourself or you can see my solution.
+🔓You can solve those questions yourself or you can see my solution ( my solution in Solutions folder ).

 🐸Hope you like those questions.